terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IModalOptions.calculateOnConfirm

 Property Type: `ICalculationInputs | boolean | undefined`; Optional
-When a modal application is 'confirmed', using the `calculateOnConfirm` property can instruct the KatApp Framework to automatically run a RBL Framework calculation.
+When a modal application is 'confirmed', using the `calculateOnConfirm` property can instruct the KatApp Framework to automatically run a RBLe Framework calculation.

 Setting this property to `true` or providing a [`ICalculationInputs`](#icalculationinputs) object will trigger the automatic calculation.